Turkey Itinerary for 7 Days

 • Topkapi Palace – UNESCO Heritage Site and the oldest surviving palace in the world.
 The ancestral residence of the Ottoman Sultans has been converted into a museum.

-• Basilica Cistern – The subterranean grand structure was built in the 6th century and is full of visual wonders like the weeping column and inverted head of Medusa.
+• Basilica Cistern—This grand subterranean structure, built in the 6th century, is full of visual wonders, such as Medusa’s weeping column and inverted head.

 • Grand Bazaar – Vibrant and colorful, Grand Bazaar is one of the first “shopping malls of the world”.
 It has 61 covered streets and more than 4000 shops.